UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson02/content_part1.rst.txt

         100 / (50 - i)

-Now running simple.py will give us some clue about for the faulting value of \ *i*:
+Now running simple.py will give us some clues about the faulting value of \ *i*:

 .. code:: Python